 Eat: Your tour finishes near to Leicester Square which is very close to the Palace Theater (where you’ll be going next).
-You can grab something for lunch somewhere nearby and the website for the Cursed Child even has a handy tool to find places within ten minutes out of lots of different cuisine and price options.
+You can grab something for lunch somewhere nearby before heading to the theatre.

 Visit/See: Go and see Part One of Harry Potter and the Cursed Child at 2pm!
 Because it’s such a long play it’s broken into two parts of about 2 and a 1/2 hours each – with an interval in each part.
 If you see the Saturday showing you can see the first part at 2pm and the second part at 7.30pm with about two hours in between to have dinner.

 Eat: In between the two parts of the Cursed Child you might like to have dinner at Circus Restaurant.
 They have special pre-theatre seatings for three-course meals from 4.30pm on Saturdays.
-Circus isn’t really Harry Potter themed but like it’s name suggests it does feature spectacular performances from fire-breathers to acrobats which would definitely be a magical addition to your evening!
-Or you could use the tool I mentioned above to find somewhere else close by to eat.
+Circus isn’t really Harry Potter themed but, like it’s name suggests, it does feature spectacular performances – from fire-breathers to acrobats – which would definitely be a magical addition to your evening!

 Visit/See: At 7.30pm you will be heading back in to see the second half of The Cursed Child!